Register more than 3 videos

 Fill in the form for the relevant licence online.
 You can save the form and finish filling it in later.

-Once it receives your payment, SUISA distributes the corresponding royalties to the entitled composers, lyricists and publishers.
+From the payment proceeds, SUISA distributes the corresponding royalties to the entitled composers, lyricists and publishers.

 FAQ: Frequently asked questions